jerednel/markov-chain-attribution/readme.md

 This is a proof-of-concept I built out that leverages a first order Markov chain to reallocate conversions in the manner explained by [Anderl, Eva and Becker, Ingo and Wangenheim, Florian V. and Schumann, Jan Hendrik](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=2343077) in " Mapping the Customer Journey: A Graph-Based Framework for Online Attribution Modeling"

+Big thanks to people writing and commenting on this [AnalyzeCore article](https://analyzecore.com/2016/08/03/attribution-model-r-part-1/) for a very useful article and comment section.

 If this concept is new, check out the post on [markov chain attribution modeling](https://www.jnel.me/how-to-leverage-markov-chains-for-attribution/).

 ### Motivation